 Ammonia (NH3) means a chemical compound composed of nitrogen and hydrogen.
 Can be used as a low-GWP refrigerant.

-Carbon dioxide (CO2) means the greenhouse gas consisting of a single carbon atom and two oxygen atoms.

-Cascade Refrigeration System means a system that employs dual cycles, and utilizes a heat exchanger and two types of refrigerants.
-This enables the system to achieve colder temperatures that may not be achievable through primary or secondary refrigerant systems.

-Centralized refrigeration system means a refrigeration system with a cooling evaporator in the refrigerated space connected to a compressor rack located in a machinery room and to a condenser located outdoors.
+Carbon dioxide (CO2) means the greenhouse gas consisting of a single carbon atom and two oxygen atoms.Centralized refrigeration system means a refrigeration system with a cooling evaporator in the refrigerated space connected to a compressor rack located in a machinery room and to a condenser located outdoors.

-Certified reclaimed HFC refrigerant means used (recovered) HFC that has been reclaimed by an EPA-certified reclaimer to meet the AHRI 700-2015 Standard for Specifications for Fluorocarbon Refrigerants by an EPA certified reclaimer, and tested by an AHRI certified refrigerant testing laboratory to meet the AHRI Standard.
+Certified reclaimed HFC refrigerant means used (recovered) HFC that has been reclaimed by an EPA-certified reclaimer to meet the AHRI 700-2015 Standard for Specifications for Fluorocarbon Refrigerants by an EPA certified reclaimer and tested by an AHRI certified refrigerant testing laboratory to meet the AHRI Standard.

 Chiller mean a refrigeration or air-conditioning system that has a compressor, an evaporator, and a secondary coolant, other than an absorption chiller.